Pennsylvania Route 772: History

 Lancaster County commissioned a feasibility study in 2005 to determine the practicality of rerouting PA 772.
 The new proposed route would have PA 772 cross PA 72 in Manheim and continue along East High Street to Doe Run Road.
 Doe Run Road becomes West Lincoln Avenue in Warwick Township and Lititz.
 The proposal then took PA 772 north along PA 501 and east along Newport Road to rejoin its original alignment in Rothsville.
 Arguments for the rerouting include that there are a low percentage of through-traffic trucks in Lititz, that most truck traffic is either originated or terminated within the borough, that Doe Run Road presents a road in considerably better condition without need for significant improvement such as Temperance Hill Road, that local motorists already prefer the new route, and that the change will qualify the municipalities involved for extra funding from the state.
 However, PA 772 remains along its current alignment between Manheim and Rothsville.

 Major intersections

+PA 772 Truck

+Pennsylvania Route 772 Truck is an unsigned truck route marked with a blue arrow that bypasses a weight-restricted bridge over the Rife Run in Manheim, Pennsylvania, on which trucks over 30 tons and combination loads over 40 tons are prohibited.
+The route follows PA 283 and PA 72.
+It was signed in 2013.